 Appeal/Grievance Procedure (Section 504/ADA Grievance)

-The person who believes they have a valid basis for complaint shall discuss the concern with the Human Resources Office or with the Director of Student Accessibility and Disability Services, who shall in turn investigate the complaint and reply to the complaint in writing within fifteen (15) business days.
-If this reply is not acceptable to the complainant, they may initiate a formal grievance procedure according to the steps listed in Section 2 below.
+The person who believes he/she has a valid basis for complaint shall discuss the concern with the ADA Coordinator for employees or with the Disability and Accessibility Services Advisor for students, who shall in turn investigate the complaint and reply to the complaint in writing within ten (10) business days.
+If this reply is not acceptable to the complainant, he/she may initiate formal procedures according to the steps listed below.

 Emergency Evacuation Plan

 Disability and Accessibility Services FAQs (Frequently Asked Questions)